Thomblin/dbda/developers.md

 You can run phpunit tests with ``vendor/bin/phpunit`` inside ``/home/vagrant/Code/dbda``.
 All tests are stored in ``/home/vagrant/Code/dbda/app/tests``.

+## PhantomJs

+In order to run Behat tests and QUnit tests you need to run phantomjs by ``phantomjs --webdriver=8643 &``

 ## Behat

 To run behat tests you need to configure a second domain which points to ``/home/vagrant/Code/dbda``.